-The business mileage rate increased 1 cent per mile in 2018 based an annual study of fixed and variable costs of operating an automobile.
-Furthermore, the medical and moving expense rates increased by 1 cent per mile in 2018 based on variable costs.
+The business mileage rate decreased 0.5 cent per mile in 2020 based an annual study of fixed and variable costs of operating an automobile.
+Furthermore, the medical and moving expense rates decreased by 3 cent per mile in 2020 based on variable costs.
 The charitable rate is set by the statute and remains unchanged.

 Taxpayers aren’t required to use the standard mileage rates, they also have the option of calculating the actual costs of using their vehicle.
 There is certain limitations regarding using the standard mileage rates.
 The standard mileage rates can’t be used for more than four vehicles per IRS rules.
 Also, a taxpayer can’t use the standard mileage rates, if any depreciation method under the following was used:

 - After claiming Section 179 deduction

 For more information about standard mileage rates, please contact us at 312.924.2811

 Have questions?
 Need more information?
 Schedule a free consultation today!